Main illustration: Emilio Santoyo

 Note how we can now see every data point, the retention trend for each month and by taking the clusters as single data points we can see the overall trend of retention.

-We can take this further and colour code the points to make more comparisons easier.
+We can take this further and color code the points to make more comparisons easier.
 It is worth pointing out that these charts aren’t immediately understandable to someone with zero knowledge of cohorts, nor is that the goal.
 The goal is to empower someone doing cohort analysis.
 We can add to this by making the charts interactive, disclosing extra data on hover and other such additions.

 Cohorts are useful for visualizing where customers are lost.
 If the results of a cohort analysis shock you, then you’re not in regular enough contact with your customers.
 Solve that problem first.
 There’s no use knowing exactly what’s happening if you don’t know why.